blockscout-dev/fdsdffsd/README.md

 - Anti-snipe limits during the launch window: same-block buy blocking, a per-wallet cap, and a cumulative buy cap
 - Optional developer buy, settled atomically in the same transaction as the launch
 - Graduation status calculated from the capital actually locked in the pool, not from wallet balances that can be faked

-## Pons v2

-v2 has arrived.
-Where v1 gives every launch a one-sided Uniswap V3 position from the first block, v2 launches on a bonding curve instead: the token trades against a virtual reserve until a graduation threshold is hit, at which point it graduates automatically into a permanently locked Uniswap V4 pool (with fees handled by a v4 hook rather than the pool itself).
-The v1 contracts described in the rest of this README continue to run unchanged; v2 is documented separately and does not replace them here.

 ## Deployed factory